Boost emotional intelligence in 15-mins a week

 • Spend a week tracking your social and professional interactions.
 Keep a few notes on what you were feeling and how people responded to you.
 Can you see links between your emotions and the reactions of others?

-• Think about a person in your life who seems in touch with their emotions and remains even keeled in the face of adversity.
+• Think about a person in your life who seems in touch with their emotions and remains even-keeled in the face of adversity.
 Ask them for advice on how they roll with things even when they are tempted to get swept away in a whirlwind of emotions.

 Self-awareness and thinking through consequences

-We all have bad days and are not expected to be robots unaffected by the stress life throws at us, especially during these unprecedented times.
+No one can keep a positive outlook 100% of the time.
+We all have bad days and are not expected to be robots unaffected by the stress life throws at us.
 However, someone with emotional intelligence has the insight to recognize when they are stressed and then consider how it’s not the stressor that matters, but their reaction to it that makes a difference.
-Which brings us to the next component of intelligence: self-regulation.

 2. Self-regulation